-As we enter 2019 you may have said that this is the year that I’m going to be a better witness for Jesus.
+As we enter 2023, you may have said that this is the year that I’m going to be a better witness for Jesus.
 I’m going to work more for God.
 I’m going to make a difference in somebody’s life for God.
 Then you think I’m not an eloquent speaker, I don’t know that much about the bible, everybody knows that I made some terrible mistakes last year, I’m too old, I’m too young, or I have a physical disability, so I can’t be a good witness for Jesus.
-If this is how you feel then this post is for you!
+If this is how you feel, then this post is for you!

 The biggest reason people aren’t being used by God is because they don’t believe that they can be used because of something they’ve done in the past or that they don’t measure up to the world’s standards.
 When you say God can't use you, you are agreeing with our enemy, Satan.
-He's the one who tells you that you're useless….person; or maybe you think nobody will listen to you because of some external imperfection.
+He's the one who tells you that you're useless; or you think nobody will listen to you because of some external imperfection.

 God can and wants to use you no matter what you’ve done, how pretty or ugly you are, how tall or short you are, what color you are, how many fingers and toes you have, how many arms or legs you have, and I can go on and on, but you get my point.
 God’s not concerned about any of that; He can and will use you.
-In fact Scripture tells us that God has chosen the foolish things of the world to confound the wise.
+In fact, Scripture tells us that God has chosen the foolish things of the world to confound the wise.

 1 Corinthians 1:26-31 (HCSB)26 Brothers, consider your calling: Not many are wise from a human perspective, not many powerful, not many of noble birth.27 Instead, God has chosen what is foolish in the world to shame the wise, and God has chosen what is weak in the world to shame the strong.28 God has chosen what is insignificant and despised in the world—what is viewed as nothing—to bring to nothing what is viewed as something,29 so that no one can boast in His presence.30 But ⌊it is⌋ from Him that you are in Christ Jesus, who became God-given wisdom for us—⌊our⌋ righteousness, sanctification, and redemption,31 in order that, as it is written: The one who boasts must boast in the Lord.